How Tablighi Jamaat has become the super spreader of the coronavirus

 Tablighi Jamaat patients roaming naked, making lewd gestures at nurses says letter to police

 On Thursday Delhi led the tally with 129 of the 141 cases being linked to the Jamaat.
-The states of Tamil Nadu, Andhra Pradesh, Telangana and Karnataka accounted for 143 Talblighi delegates of their contacts testing positive.
+The states of Tamil Nadu, Andhra Pradesh, Telangana and Karnataka accounted for 143 Tablighi delegates of their contacts testing positive.

 In Tamil Nadu 74 of the 75 cases comprised Tablighi delegates or their contacts.
 In Telangana the number stood at 26 of 27 while in Karnataka it was 11 of 14.
 All 32 cases reported in Andhra Pradesh were linked to the Jamaat.

-In the states of Madhya Pradesh, Manipur, Arunachal Pradesh and Manipur all the cases reported were linked to the congregation.
+In the states of Madhya Pradesh, Arunachal Pradesh and Manipur all the cases reported were linked to the congregation.

 960 Tablighi foreigners blacklisted, visas cancelled by MHA; states told to take legal action